sujithv28/Behavioral-Cloning-Hacktorial/README.md

 ```

 ## Test Model on Simulator
 To run your trained model on the simulator, open up the simulator application and start an autonomous session on either track.
-Then run
+Then run in the env
 ```
 python drive.py model.json
 ```